netro256/recipes/readme.md

 # Changes in this fork

-- Dark theme (and easy color replacement)
+- Dark theme (and easy color replacement in _config.yml)
 - Menu bar for navigating the site
-- Adjusted sizing of images and text for better mobile experience
+- Adjusted dynamic sizing of images and text for better mobile experience
+- Components are listed as recipes (personal preference)
 - Scale-able recipes (thanks to [PhilipNelson5](https://github.com/PhilipNelson5/chowdown)'s fork), plus components scale with recipe
-- Prettier printable recipes + components
+- Prettier printable pages for recipes + components
 - Full width component recipes
 - A page with all the recipes/components listed by categories
 - A page for cooking tips/tricks